 | Net to me | ~$3,447 |

-Wait — that does not equal $1,000/month.
-Let me explain.
-The "$1,000/month" in the headline of this article is the figure when I first crossed the threshold, twenty months in.
-The current run-rate is closer to $3,400 net after fees, which I have grown into over the last seven months.
-The $1,000 number was the right milestone to mark because it was the first level where the newsletter was paying more than my smallest freelance retainer.
+That does not equal $1,000/month, and the gap is worth explaining.
+The "$1,000/month" in the headline is the figure at the moment the newsletter first crosses the threshold, around twenty months in.
+The mature run-rate shown above is closer to $3,400 net after fees, reached over the following several months.
+The $1,000 mark is the milestone worth naming because it is the first level where this kind of newsletter typically out-earns a small freelance retainer.

 The first $1,000 a month from a newsletter is the hardest, slowest, and most psychologically expensive.
 After that, the curve bends.